 What has this got to do with fragments?
 Ditto for dot11GASTransmittedFragmentCount.

-Proposal (very tentative):

-Rename dot11GASReceivedFragmentCount to dot11GASReceivedCount (2 instances, both in C.3).

-Rename dot11GASTransmittedFragmentCount to dot11GASTransmittedCount (2 instances, both in C.3).

-At 3243.5 make the following changes:

-dot11GASReceivedFragmentCount OBJECT-TYPE

-SYNTAX Counter32

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-"This is a status variable.

-It is updated by the MACSME after transmissionreceipt of an MLME-GAS.confirm primitive.

-This counter shall be incremented for each successfully received MMPDU of type Data a received GAS MMPDU for the protocol identified by dot11GASAdvertisementId."

-::= { dot11GASAdvertisementEntry 12 }
+Proposal:

+Delete the dot11GASReceivedFragmentCount and dot11GASTransmittedFragmentCount variables/attributes from the MIB.

 DMG MPDU Length

 Issue:

 In 8.7.1 A-MPDU format there are two “MPDU Length” fields, one for DMG and one for non-DMG.
 These have different sizes.
 However, Figure 8-721 MPDU Length field only covers the non-DMG case.
 Furthermore, the main text only explicitly discusses non-DMG.
 Finally, the field is sometimes referred to as “MPDU length”.